Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Results

-The same performance extends to path-level simulations as well (Fig~\ref{fig4}b).
-Moreover, we found that the label entropy of a cell negatively correlates with the pseudo-time steps along the paths of differentiation (Fig~\ref{fig4}c, d).
-As novel transition cells differentiate and become more specialized along the developmental trajectories, the identity of the cells also becomes more deterministic.
-Point-wise label entropy through Forest Fire internal validation can capture the change in the uncertainty of the cell identity; transition cells tend to have high label entropy, and differentiated cells tend to have low label entropy.
-Therefore, Forest Fire Clustering can highlighting novel transition populations in developmental pseudo-time and lend deeper insights into single-cell analysis compared to existing clustering methods.
+Moreover, the internal validation reveals that the label entropy of a cell negatively correlates with the pseudo-time steps along the paths of differentiation (Fig~\ref{fig4}e, f).
+As novel transition cells differentiate and become more specialized along the developmental trajectories, the identities of the cells also become more well defined (Fig~\ref{fig4}g).
+Point-wise label entropy through Forest Fire internal validation can capture the change in the uncertainty of the cell identity: transition cells tend to have high label entropy while differentiated cells tend to have low label entropy.
+Therefore, Forest Fire Clustering can highlight novel transition populations in developmental pseudo-time and lend deeper insights into single-cell analyses compared to many existing clustering methods.